-PREVENT OBJECTIVE 1: Clear leadership and accountable structures are in place and visible throughout the organisation Evidence: Tick: There is an identified strategic PREVENT lead within the Trust ✓ Melanie Barrow and DSLs The strategic lead understands the expectations and key priorities to deliver PREVENT and that this is embedded within Safeguarding Procedures The Senior Leadership Team are aware of the PREVENT Strategy and its objectives There is a clear awareness of roles and responsibilities throughout organisation regarding PREVENT Staff understand the need to flag up concerns and there is a clear process to follow PREVENT safeguarding responsibilities are explicit within the Schools Safeguarding Team R and E is connected to Safeguarding and Child Protection Policy and systems in school The Prevent agenda and its objectives has been embedded within the appropriate Safeguarding processes
+PREVENT OBJECTIVE 1: Clear leadership and accountable structure and visible throughout the organisation es are in place Evidence: Tick: There is an identified strategic PREVENT lead within the Trust Melanie Barrow and DSLs The strategic lead understands the expectations and key priorities to deliver PREVENT and that this is embedded within Safeguarding Procedures The Senior Leadership Team are aware of the PREVENT Strategy and its objectives There is a clear awareness of roles and responsibilities throughout organisation regarding PREVENT Staff understand the need to flag up concerns and there is a clear process to follow PREVENT safeguarding responsibilities are explicit within the Schools Safeguarding Team R and E is connected to Safeguarding and Child Protection Policy and systems in school The Prevent agenda and its objectives has been embedded within the appropriate Safeguarding processes

-PREVENT OBJECTIVE 2: Staff and the Governing Body have beer appropriately trained according to their role Evidence: Tick: Further training on the Prevent agenda is made available to the Strategic Prevent lead and Safeguarding leads where appropriate All Staff and Govs complete online ✓ Channel Training There is appropriate staff guidance and literature available to staff on the Prevent agenda ✓ There is appropriate staff guidance and literature available to staff on the Prevent agenda
+PREVENT OBJECTIVE 2: Staff and the Governing Body have been appropriately trained according to their role Evidence: Tick: Further training on the Prevent agenda is made available to the Strategic Prevent lead and Safeguarding leads where appropriate All Staff and Govs complete online Channel Training There is appropriate staff guidance and literature available to staff on the Prevent agenda There is appropriate staff guidance and literature available to staff on the Prevent agenda

-PREVENT OBJECTIVE 3: An appropriate reporting and refer place and referrals are being managed effectively ral process is in Evidence: Tick: Ensure that preventing young people from being exposed to radicalisation or extremism is part of the school's safeguarding policies and procedures. ✓ Also in safeguarding policy and part of staff induction ✓ Melanie Barrow A single point of contact [SPoC] for any PREVENT concerns raised by staff within the school has been identified v ivielanie barrow An appropriate internal PREVENT referral process has been developed ✓ Referral form and clear process Partner agency communication channels have been developed PREVENT Lead at Suffolk Police (Andy Hill, Sgt 3482) first port of call when outside agencies need to be consulted or for making a Channel referral.
-An audit trail for notification reports/referrals exists Time line of event created once referral is made PREVENT referrals/notifications are being managed or overseen by relevant staff ✓ A process is in place to identify and develop 'lessons learnt' ✓ School would consult with county safeguarding lead and Sgt Andy Hill
+PREVENT OBJECTIVE 3: An appropriate reporting and referral process is in

+place and referrals are being managed effectively

+Evidence: Tick:

+Ensure that preventing young people from being Also in safeguarding

+exposed to radicalisation or extremism is part of the policy and

+school's safeguarding policies and procedures. part of staff

+induction

+A single point of contact [SPoC] for any PREVENT concerns Melanie Barrow

+raised by staff within the school has been identified

+An appropriate internal PREVENT referral process has been Referral form

+developed and clear

+process

+Partner agency communication channels have been developed PREVENT Lead at Suffolk

+Police

+(Andy Hill, Sgt 3482)

+first port of call when

+outside agencies

+need to be consulted

+or for making a

+Channel referral.

+An audit trail for notification reports/referrals exists Time line of event

+created once referral

+is

+made

+PREVENT referrals/notifications are being managed or overseen by relevant staff

+A process is in place to identify and develop 'lessons learnt' School would consult with county

+safeguarding lead and

+Sgt

+Andy Hill

-PREVENT OBJECTIVE 4: A broad and balanced curriculum to students against extremism and promotes community cohe Evidence: School has a range of initiatives and activities that promote the spiritual, moral, social and emotional needs of children aimed at protecting them from radicalisation and extremist influences Tick: ✓ PSHE, assemblies and Ethics curriculum The school delivers training that helps develop critical thinking skills around the power of influence, particularly on-line and through social media. ✓ PSHE lessons, RE lessons, assemblies etc
+PREVENT OBJECTIVE 4: A broad and balanced curriculum that helps protect students against extremism and promotes community cohesion Evidence: Tick: School has a range of initiatives and activities that PSHE, promote the spiritual, moral, social and emotional assemblies and needs of children aimed at protecting them from Ethics radicalisation and extremist influences curriculum

-Students are aware of the benefits of community cohesion and the damaging effects of extremism on community relations. ✓ Through PSHE, RE and assemblies Staff are able to provide appropriate challenge to students, parents or governors if opinions are expressed that are contrary to fundamental British values and promotion of community cohesion. ✓ referral system in place that follows safeguarding processes
+The school delivers training that helps develop critical PSHE thinking skills around the power of influence, particularly on- lessons, RE line and through social media. lessons, assemblies etc Students are aware of the benefits of community cohesion Through PSHE, and the damaging effects of extremism on community RE and relations. assemblies Staff are able to provide appropriate challenge to students, referral system parents or governors if opinions are expressed that are in place that follows contrary to safeguarding fundamental British values and promotion of community processes cohesion.